 Inheriting a 401(k) as a Non-Spouse

 The rules governing how non-spouses inherit 401(k) changed at the end of 2019.
 That’s when the Secure Act came into effect.
-The new law mandated that beginning in 2020, non-spouse beneficiaries of 401(k)s, IRAs and other defined contribution plans had to take full payouts within 10 years after the death of the initial account owner.
+The new law mandated that beginning in 2020, non-spouse beneficiaries of 401(k)s, IRAs and other defined contribution plans had to take full payouts within 10 years after the death of the initial account owner, sometimes referred to as the 10-year rule.
 That means some non-spouse beneficiaries would miss out on tax-deferred growth that could have stretched decades.

-The mandatory payout rule doesn’t apply to minors until they’ve reached the age of majority, at which point, they have 10 years to empty the account they inherited.
-Additionally, people who meet the government definitions of disabled or chronically ill can stretch out withdrawals for their lifetime.
-Beneficiaries who are not more than 10 years younger than the original account holder at time of death are also allowed to take distributions under the old rules.
+- Mandatory Payout Rule Exceptions: The mandatory payout rule doesn’t apply to minors until they’ve reached the age of majority, at which point, they have 10 years to empty the account they inherited.
+Additionally, people who meet the government definition of disabled or chronically ill can stretch out withdrawals for their lifetime.
+Beneficiaries who are not more than 10 years younger than the original account holder at the time of death are also allowed to take distributions under the old rules.

-You could also roll the account over to an inherited IRA if the plan allows it.
-In that scenario, required minimum distributions would be based on your life expectancy, assuming the account owner hadn’t begun taking them yet.
+- Account Rollover: You could also roll the account over to an inherited IRA if the plan allows it.
+In that scenario, the required minimum distributions would be based on your life expectancy, assuming the account owner hadn’t begun taking them yet.
 If they had already started taking minimum distributions, you’re required to continue taking those distributions.
-You could, however, base the distribution amount on your life expectancy instead of the account owner’s.
+You could, however, base the distribution amount on your life expectancy instead of the account owners.

 What to Do If You Inherit a 401(k)